 Notice there, in verse 21: He “saw” among the spoils that beautiful Babylonian garment—that was temptation—and then “I coveted.”
 There is this desire and the sin; and then he “took”—another sin of stealing—and then “hidden in the earth”—there is another sin, the sin of deceit; it was a lie.

-So we see the same process towards sin that James spelled out for us there followed by Achan in committing that terrible sin that he did.
+So we see Achan followed the same process towards sin that James spelled out for us there in committing that terrible sin that he did.
 The story then continues in what I think are the most chilling words of the account.

 Joshua 7:22-23 So Joshua sent messengers, and they ran to the tent; and there it was, hidden in his tent, with the silver under it.
 And they took them from the midst of the tent, brought them to Joshua and to all the children of Israel, and laid them out before the Lord.